 The most realistic idea about the post-processing method is to use some standard decoding algorithms in text generation, e.g., the Greedy search, constraint beam search~\cite{beam_search}, Top-k sampling~\cite{top_k}, Nucleus sample~\cite{Nucleus}, etc. The approaches discussed below can be seen as an extension of them for CTG tasks.
 They are grouped into two categories: guided strategies and trainable strategies.

-\textbf{Guided Strategies}: This type of method decouple the PLMs for text generation and the post-processing module, and the post-processing module guides the PLM to generate conditioned text only in the inference stage.
+\textbf{Guided Strategies}: This type of method decouples the PLMs for text generation and the post-processing module, and the post-processing module guides the PLM to generate conditioned text only in the inference stage.

 A representative method of this type is PPLM~\cite{pplm}.
-It first trains an attribute discriminant model and then uses it to guide PLM to generate the corresponding text.
-In this work, the attribute model is a simple classifier, consisting of a user-specified bag of words or a single learning layer whose parameters are 100,000 times less than PLM.
+It first trains an attribute discriminant model and then uses it to guide the PLM to generate the corresponding text.
+In this work, the attribute model is a simple classifier, consisting of a user-specified bag of words or a single learning layer whose parameters are 100,000 times less than the PLM.
 During the text sampling process, it requires a forward and backward process in which the gradient from the attribute model drives the hidden activation of the PLM to guide the target text generation.
 PPLM does not need to change the structure or retrain the PLM, and it is able to achieve a significant improvement in attribute alignment.
-However, it has a slight deficiency in text fluency measured with the metric of PPL (Perplexity~\cite{liu-etal-2021-dexperts, GeDi}).
+However, it causes a slight decrease in text fluency measured with the metric of PPL (Perplexity~\cite{liu-etal-2021-dexperts, GeDi}).

 MEGATRON-CNTR~\cite{MEGATRON-CNTRL} is a controllable story generation framework that combines external knowledge and PLM.
 Given a story context, a predictor is used to get a set of keywords for the next sentence.
 Then, a knowledge retriever is introduced to get external knowledge-enhanced sentences from an external knowledge base according to the keywords.
-Next, a ranker is trained to choose the most relevant knowledge-enhanced sentences, which are later fed into the generator of PLM (GPT2) with the story context to get the next sentence.
-The entire process is repeated.
-Human evaluation results show that up to 91.5\% of the generated stories are successfully controlled by the new keywords.
-In this framework, GPT2 is independent of the other modules and generates context-relevant sentences using introductory text provided by MEGATRON-CNTR's component as input, without any adaptation in training.
+Next, a ranker is trained to choose the most relevant knowledge-enhanced sentences, which are later fed into the generator of PLM (GPT-2) with the story context to get the next sentence.
+The entire process is repeated until completing a story.
+Human evaluation results show that up to 91.5\% of the generated stories are successfully controlled by the keywords.
+In this framework, GPT-2 is independent of the other modules, and generates context-relevant sentences using the introductory text provided by MEGATRON-CNTR's component as input, without any adaptation in training.